What is a tax credit?

 Some notable expenses that are tax deductible include:

-Qualified Business Income deduction- 20% of your business income
+- Qualified Business Income deduction - 20% of your qualified business income

 The standard deduction vs itemized deductions

-Counting up your qualifying expenses and determining your tax deduction is called itemizing or the itemized deduction.
+Counting up your qualifying expenses after calculating AGI and determining your tax deduction is called itemizing or the itemized deduction.
 The following personal expenses can be included in your itemized deduction calculation:

 The alternative is the standard deduction is a flat amount you can choose to take instead of itemizing.
-In 2021, the standard deduction is $12,550 for single filers and those married filing separately or $18,800 if you’re a head of household.
-Married couples have a standard deduction of $25,100 if filing jointly.
+In 2023, the standard deduction is $13,850 for single filers and those married filing separately, or $20,800 if you’re a head of household.
+Married couples have a standard deduction of $27,700 if filing jointly.

 You choose between the standard deduction and the itemized deduction on Schedule A of Form 1040.
 If you’re self-employed and file a Schedule C, that’s the form you report any business expenses and tax deductions on.
 You take a standard or itemized deduction in addition to your business’s tax deductions.